noequalindi/four-in-line-app/README.md

 ## Getting Started

-First, install all dependencies with the command:
+First, go to the folder /client and install all dependencies with the command:

 ```bash
 npm install

 ```

-Run the development server.
-Go to folder /client and run:
+Run the development server in the same folder (/client):

 ```bash
 npm run dev

 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 ## Server
-To run the back-end server, go to folder /service and run the command
+First, go to the folder /service, and install all dependencies with the command npm install.
+Then you can run the server with the command:

 ```bash
 npm run dev
 ```
 ## Play the game
-Open [http://localhost:3000/yellow] and [http://localhost:3000/red] and start to play!
+Open [http://localhost:3000/] and start to play!